Overview

 • Inherit constraints from the parent (value, expiration, delegable flag)

-• Are linked to their source (full traceability)
+• Are linked to their source for full traceability

-• Can also trigger approval flows based on decision settings
+• May also trigger approval flows depending on Decision settings

 βœ… Approval Requirements